Centrosema pubescens

 Centrosema pubescens, common name centro or butterfly pea, is a legume in the family Fabaceae, subfamily Faboideae, and tribe Phaseolae.
 It is native to Central and South America and cultivated in other tropical areas as a forage for livestock.

-Although, this species has hitherto almost exclusively been referred to as Centrosema pubescens, its correct name is Centrosema molle.
-The former C. schiedeanum (incl. the released cultivar Belalto centro) is now C. pubescens.

 Description

 Centro is a perennial herb that can reach a height of 45 cm.
 The root system can reach up to 30 cm in depth, frequently in association with Rhizobium, nitrogen-fixing bacteria.
 Stems grow and branch rapidly, producing a dense mass of branches and leaves on the soil.
 Stems do not become woody until about 18 months after planting.
 Leaves are trifoliate, with elliptical leaflets approximately 4 × 3.5 cm, dark-green and glabrous above but whitish and densely tomentose below.
 Flowers are generally pale violet with darker violet veins, born in axillary racemes.
 Fruit is a flat, long, dark brown pod 7.5–15 cm long, containing up to 20 seeds.
 Seeds are spherical, about 4-mm (0.16-inches) in diameter, dark brown when ripe.